Trace0-HQ/trace0-examples/README.md

 # Trace0 Examples
 Example projects with [Trace0](https://trace0hq.com) installed for observability, so you can see Trace0 in action.

-To see Trace0 in action in a near real-world, production-like microservice environment, see our [OpenTelemetry Demo app](https://github.com/Trace0-HQ/opentelemetry-demo).
+To see Trace0 working in a near real-world, production-like microservice environment, check out our [OpenTelemetry Demo app](https://github.com/Trace0-HQ/opentelemetry-demo).

 The following projects are split into those you can deploy to your `AWS` account using the `AWS CDK` and those you can run locally with `Docker`.